WillPMcGowan/Morse_GUI/README.md

 # Morse_GUI

+morse_code.py contains a dictionary of letters for keys and the morse code for the given key as the value.
-Add both files to a folder and
+Add both files to a folder and run the morse_code_LED_GUI.py